cegme/MADden/demo_script_cikm2012.md

 ### CRFs and MADlib introduction
-CRFs are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
+Conditional random fields(CRFs) are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
 We contributed a linear-chain CRF learning and inference module to MADlib which is an open-source library for scalable in-database analytics.
 MADlib can be installed on Postgres and Greenplum database.